 Source: MS Admin.
 Code Title 30, Sec.
 2635, Rule 5.4 & 5.5.
-(Accessed Apr.
-2019).
+(Accessed Mar.
+2020).

-No person may engage in the practice of medicine across state lines in Mississippi unless they first obtain a license to do so from the State Board of Medical Licensure and meet all educational and licensure requirements as determined by the Board.
-These requirements are not required where the evaluation, treatment and/or the medical opinion to be rendered by a physician outside the state is requested by a physician duly licensed to practice medicine in the state, and the physician who has requested the evaluation, treatment and/or medical opinion has already established a doctor/patient relationship with the patient to be evaluated and/or treated.
+No person shall engage in the practice of medicine across state lines (telemedicine) in this state, hold himself out as qualified to do the same, or use any title, word or abbreviation to indicate to or induce others to believe that he is duly licensed to practice medicine across state lines in this state unless he has first obtained a license to do so from the State Board of Medical Licensure and has met all educational and licensure requirements as determined by the State Board of Medical Licensure.
+This requirement shall not be required where the evaluation, treatment and/or the medical opinion to be rendered by a physician outside this state (a) is requested by a physician duly licensed to practice medicine in this state, and (b) the physician who has requested such evaluation, treatment and/or medical opinion has already established a doctor/patient relationship with the patient to be evaluated and/or treated.

-The practice of medicine is deemed to occur in the location of the patient, therefore physicians practicing telemedicine must have a Mississippi medical license.
-The interpretation of clinical laboratory studies as well as pathology and histopathology studies performed by physicians without Mississippi licensure is not the practice of telemedicine if a Mississippi licensed physician is responsible for accepting, rejecting, or modifying the interpretation.
+The practice of medicine is deemed to occur in the location of the patient.
+Therefore only physicians holding a valid Mississippi license are allowed to practice telemedicine in Mississippi.
+The interpretation of clinical laboratory studies as well as pathology and histopathology studies performed by physicians without Mississippi licensure is not the practice of telemedicine provided a Mississippi licensed physician is responsible for accepting, rejecting, or modifying the interpretation.
+The Mississippi licensed physician must maintain exclusive control over any subsequent therapy or additional diagnostics.

 Source: MS Admin.
 Code Title 30, Sec.
 2635, Rule 5.2 & 5.4.
-(Accessed Apr.
-2019).
+(Accessed Mar.
+2020).